chpladmin/chpl-data-model/README.md

 ## Data model load

-Edit `openchpl-role.sql` to set the password for the `openchpl` role.
+Rename `openchpl-role-template.sql` to `openchpl-role.sql` and set the password for the `openchpl` role.
 These instructions assume the role/username used for the openchpl database is `openchpl`, and that the password in `openchpl-role.sql`, currently recorded as "change this password" will be update to match your installation.
 If the installer chooses to change the username/role, make sure it's also changed in the `openchpl.sql` file wherever the role is used.

 ```sh
 $ psql -Upostgres -f chpl-api/openchpl-sql/openchpl-role.sql